(all posts related to the current pakurumo can be found under the tag “covidchronicles” – go crazy xo)

 Now, onto how I felt directly after the vaccine.

 The first day was absolutely fine, a little dead arm and we could move.
 The second day though?
 It was rough for a good sis.
 I was told to expect some aches, a fever and a dead arm – all of which I did have.
 My temperature on this day was 38.3 so a sis truly was going through it.
-I processes this as the vaccine doing its job so I just slept the day away.
+I processed this as the vaccine doing its job so I just slept the day away.
 Following that, I woke up as if nothing had happened; I was back to my regular degular self.
 I assume the second dose will be the same but I’m here now so we’ve got to finish it all up.

 Currently, I feel fine.
 It’s been about two weeks and I would still very much take the vaccine again because ya’ll?
 This panini doesn’t seem like it wants to release us from its chokehold – I’ve had enough.
 The only thing to note about being vaccinated has to be the reactions – people act like you’ve said the craziest thing.